 Handle construction is very important.
 The handle system should be protected, sturdy and comfortable.
-For a duffle bag a shoulder strap is one of the most important items on the bag and certainly the most used.
+For a duffle bag, a shoulder strap is one of the most important items on the bag and certainly the most used.
 Make sure that it is of good quality, padded and comfortable.
-Purchase a bag with metal hooks as they are stronger and will last longer.
-Check that the strap length is adjustable on both ends and that the pad that is attached to the strap is completely movable.
+Purchase a bag with metal hooks, as they are stronger and will last longer.
+Check that the strap length is adjustable on both ends and that the pad attached to the strap is completely movable.
 The pad should have enough room to pass over the loop locks and should be rubberised and padded to prevent slippage and cutting into the shoulder.
 Make sure if feels comfortable on your shoulder before purchase.

 Wheels should be spaced widely, firmly bolted and recessed into the bag's frame to provide some protection for them.
 Ensure that the wheels roll smoothly before you buy new luggage.